As soon as I get out of the vehicle, I’m hit by the baritone wails coming from dozens of distressed heifers.

 Spring Branding Day

-I’m here by way of Triple Creek, a sister ranch to the CB and a luxury resort where I’m staying as an invited guest.
+I’m here by way of CB’s sister ranch, Triple Creek, a luxury resort where I’m staying as an invited guest.
 Every year, Triple Creek offers travelers the opportunity to take part in this authentic western tradition as part of its lineup of themed weekends that also include a cattle drive and culinary programs.

 I’ve spent little time in the American West but have always found the culture fascinating.
 I jumped at the chance to see an authentic cattle branding.
 I’ve flown all over the world to experience various practices and customs, the fact that it’s taking place in my proverbial backyard made it no less interesting.
 It was one of the reasons I’d come to Montana.